delsuc/NetForGod-tv/README.md

 The video is  jw_flvplayer.swf

 and a picture browser `viewer.swf` is used : http://www.airtightinteractive.com/simpleviewer/

+Additional doc can be found in the file `WEB_Server / www / prgm / doc.php`
+This is the live documentation of the back-office (probably a bit out-dated)